warbe-maker/VBA-Private-Profile/README.md

 ## VBA _Private Profile_ file services
-Simplify and unify _Private Profile_ file services by supporting:
+Simplifies and unifies _Private Profile_ file services by supporting:
 - section separation (default)
-- file header and footer
+- file header and footer (optional)
-- section and value comments
+- section and value comments (optional)
 - content in ascending order (on the fly)
 - any number of _Private Profile_ files in one class instance [^1]